Currently active recovery phases/stages:

 - Create work to enable to be done at home to limit time on campus

 - Can be done with minimal occupancy of research spaces, not to exceed 2 people per research group per day

 - Use research core facilities to conduct activities, especially when these activities create additional remote work

-- Require significant prep/lead time to prepare for subsequent phase activations
+- Require significant prep/lead time to prepare for subsequent UO phase activations

 - Protect research investments that would be lost without campus activity